InfamousMusicify/Kit/README.md

-     Minecraft Datapack, Gives new players a kit of items.
+     This Datapack gives new players a kit of items.
      When a new player joins the Server, they get a Kit.
      Includes: Stone Tools, Bow/Arrows, Leather Armor, 3 Player Heads Kit Editable in new.MCF.